ARAFMI Hunter provides a range of high quality and holistic services that support individuals, couples, families, children and organisations.

 Model of Care

-Our unique model of care encourages anyone who provides support to a person with a mental illness or disorder, to reach out and access our services – no diagnosis or referral required with access to unlimited counselling sessions.
-We will work in partnership with you for as long as you require.
+Our unique model of care encourages anyone who provides support to a person with a mental illness or disorder, to reach out and access our services – no diagnosis or referral is required.
+We work in partnership with you for as long as you require.

 Our accredited and professional counsellors understand the difficulties that mental health carers face and will respond with compassion and respect, and ensure you get the right care at the right time to meet your individual needs.